RozForCode/Automation/README.md

-##I'll add all my automation projects in python in this repository
+I'll add all my automation projects in python in this repository.
-##Enjoy.
+Enjoy.